tr0njavolta/katacoda-dev/terraform-sentinel/extracredit.md

 ## Create a new root policy

-Create a new policy file `terraform-sentinel/root.sentinel`{{open}} and add the module as an `import` statement.
+Create a new policy file `terraform-sentinel/root.sentinel`{{open}} and add the module as an `import` statement by clicking "Copy to Editor."

 <pre class="file" data-filename="terraform-sentinel/root.sentinel" data-target="append" >import "restrict"</pre>

-Create a new main rule that accesses this module as an import.
+Create a new main rule that accesses this module as an import by clicking "Copy to Editor."

 <pre class="file" data-filename="terraform-sentinel/root.sentinel" data-target="append" >main = rule {
     (restrict.acl_allowed and restrict.bucket_tags) else false